Women and children's health programme continues to make 'significant progress' - Donnelly

 An annual report on the state of women and children's health services in Ireland has been published.

-The Minister for Health, Stephen Donnelly, announced the news today (Tuesday July 5) and called work done by the National Women and Infants Health Programme "very important".
+The Minister for Health, Stephen Donnelly, announced the news on Tuesday July 5 and called work done by the National Women and Infants Health Programme "very important".

 The programme was established to lead the organisation and delivery of maternity, gynaecology and neonatal services and acts as a central authority on maternity care and as a resource for women's health issues within the HSE.